yoyoberenguer/GameControllerTester/README.md

 # GameControllerTester

-Represent graphically the game controller and monitor inputs
+Represent graphically a PS3 game controller and monitor inputs.

+The Game controller must be connected to the PC via a USB key.